-Title of each class of securities to be registered Amount to be registered/Proposed maximum offering price per unit/Proposed maximum aggregate offering price Amount of registration fee Senior Convertible Debentures due 2027 l \$200,000,000 \$6,140(1) Class A Common Stock, par value \$0.001 per share (2) (2)
+Title of each class of securities to be registered Amount to be Amount of registered/maximum offering price Amount of unit/maximum aggregate offering price registration fee Senior Convertible Debentures due 2027 ĺ \$225,000,000 \$6,908(1) Class A Common Stock, par value \$0.001 per share ĺ (2) (2)

-(1) This filing fee of \$6,140 is calculated in accordance with Rule 457(o) and Rule 457(r) of the Securities Act of 1933, as amended (the "Securities Act") and relates to the registration statement on Form S-3 (File No. 333-140272) filed by SunPower Corporation.

-(2) There are also being registered hereby an indeterminate number of shares of class A common stock into which the debentures may be converted.
+- (1) The filing fee of \$6,908 is calculated in accordance with Rule 457(o) and Rule 457(r) of the Securities Act of 1933, as amended (the "Securities Act") and relates to the registration statement on Form S-3 (File No. 333-140272) filed by SunPower Corporation.
+Includes \$6,140 previously paid on July 19, 2007.
+Additionally, \$261 of the filing fee is being offset against a corresponding overpayment by the Company made on July 19 and July 20, 2007 in connection with the Company's concurrent offering of shares of its common stock pursuant to this registration statement. - (2) There are also being registered hereby an indeterminate number of shares of class A common stock into which the debentures may be converted.
 Pursuant to Rule 457(i), no separate registration fee is payable where securities and securities into which conversion is offered are registered at the same time and no additional consideration is payable upon conversion.

-Subject to Completion, dated July 19, 2007

-The information in this preliminary prospectus supplement is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any state or jurisdiction where the offer or sale is not permitted.

-PROSPECTUS SUPPLEMENT (To Prospectus dated January 29, 2007)

-% Senior Convertible Debentures due 2027
+0.75% Senior Convertible Debentures due 2027

-This is an offering by SunPower Corporation of \$175,000,000 aggregate principal amount of its % Senior Convertible Debentures due 2027
+This is an offering by SunPower Corporation of \$200,000,000 aggregate principal amount of its 0.75% Senior Convertible Debentures due 2027.

-The debentures will be convertible, at your option, into cash and, if applicable, shares of our class A common stock initially at a conversion rate of shares per \$1,000 principal amount of debentures (equivalent to an initial conversion price of \$ per share), subject to adjustment as described in this prospectus supplement, at any time on or prior to the close of business on the business day immediately preceding the maturity date only under the following circumstances:
+The debentures will be convertible, at your option, into cash and, if applicable, shares of our class A common stock initially at a conversion rate of 12.1599 shares per \$1,000 principal amount of debentures (equivalent to an initial conversion price of approximately \$82.2375 per share), subject to adjustment as described in this prospectus supplement, at any time on or prior to the close of business on the business day immediately preceding the maturity date only under the following circumstances: